-IFRIC 1 Revised Presentation of Financial Statements
+IAS 1 Revised Presentation of Financial Statements

 The revised standard gives guidance on disclosure of owner and non-owner changes in equity as well as introduction of statement of comprehensive income, either separately or as part of statement of changes in equity.
-The group has opted to disclose comprehensive income as a separate statement.
+The group has opted to disclose comprehensive income as part of the statement of changes in equity.